ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Networks"></a> Visualizing Multivariate Networks
-Sunday, Oct 20: 2:20pm-5:40pm
+Sunday, October 20: 2:20pm-5:40pm

-Carolina Nobre, University of Utah, United States
+Carolina Nobre, *University of Utah*
-Marc Streit, Johannes Kepler University, Austria
+Marc Streit, *Johannes Kepler University*
-Alexander Lex, University of Utah, United States
+Alexander Lex, *University of Utah*

 Multivariate networks (MVNs) are made up of nodes and their relationships (links), but also data about those nodes and links as